How to write a technical or scientific report

 5.3 Presentation

-The final part of preparation of a printed report is usually binding.
+The final part of the preparation of a printed report is usually binding.
 It doesn't cost very much to have a report spiral-bound, and it will be much easier to read than if it is stapled or ring-bound.
 Hot glue binding can be very effective (and cheap) for thin documents.
 Unless there are rules to the contrary, it is probably not worth the effort and expense of hard binding a report.
-I like to receive reports that are glue-bound in plastic covers so I can read them in the bathtub without getting wet fingerprints on the pages.
+I like to receive reports that are glue-bound or spiral-bound in plastic covers, so I can read them in the bathtub without getting wet fingerprints on the pages.

 5.4 Inclusivity